ecvsgl/game-of-thrones-vueproject/README.md

 Once `npm run dev` command is used, it will start VITE dev environment.
 Here, you can even experiment with the code!
 Changes will be observed in real-time thanks to VITE's Hot-Module-Replacement(HMR).

-Once done, simply press `q` in the terminal/cmd.
+Once done, simply press `q` in the terminal/cmd to exit.